-We are a multi-generational, multi-cultural community in the heart of Lowell.
-We are committed to growing together in Christ’s love and service by joining together in worship, learning, spiritual practice and service to each other and our community.
+First United Baptist Church is a multi-generational, multi-cultural community in the heart of Lowell.
+We are committed to growing together in Christ’s love by joining together in worship, learning, spiritual practice and service to each other and our community.
 Join us on Sunday morning or at any church event.
 There is always room at the table!